erikerlandson/erikerlandson.github.com/source/_posts/2015-09-26-a-library-of-binary-tree-algorithms-as-mixable-scala-traits.markdown

 <a name="mixing"></a>
 #####Finale: Trait Mixing
 I will conclude by showing the code for mixing tree node traits and collection traits, which is elegant.
-Here are type definitions for tree nodes and collection traits that inherit from incrementable values, nearest-key queries, and prefix-sum queries, and there is literally no code except the proper inheritances:
+Here are type definitions for tree nodes and collection traits that inherit from incrementable values, nearest-key queries, and prefix-sum queries, and there is almost no code except the proper inheritances:

 ``` scala
 object tree {